 - The backgrounds in telephone conversations.
 Nowadays text messaging, answering email, or phone conversations are commonly exploited in TV dramas.
 Visually they are not appealing unless someone needs to endorse a smartphone or communication company ( I respect the advertising value) or there's a need for it in terms of build-up/ twist.

-Here in A Girl and Three Sweethearts, I like the idea that the writer (s) Sayaka Kuwamura (some sites include Haruka Okita) made a point that whenever Misaki needs to have conversations, her friend was in various interesting places/situations.
+Here in A Girl and Three Sweethearts, I like the idea that the writer (s) Sayaka Kuwamura (some sites credit Haruka Okita) made a point that whenever Misaki needs to have conversations, her friend was in various interesting places/situations.
 It’s a nice idea because, yes, you are not always in one place whenever you have a conversation with your friend.
 Two, it’s an opportunity to show features of a character or other elements.
 As for Misaki’s friend, I could easily point that she’s bubbly, vain or into pampering services, and event-goer.
 I even learned from those conversations what popular businesses or what are the type of mass gatherings in Japan.

 - Run till you achieve something.
 I read before that Japanese actors are good runners, I see that in this Dorama.
 Chiaki, Kanata, and Misaki had their own running times.
 In fairness, they were all good runners and they didn’t run for no strong reasons.

 - The Story flow.
 Generally, I like the simple but astute flow of A Girl and Three Sweethearts.
-This is just a 10-episode drama series ( compare to 15+ episodes and 5 years of Ang Probinsyano hehe).
+This is just a 10-episode drama series (compare to 15+ episodes and almost 7 years of Ang Probinsyano hehe).
 And in spite of that, I didn’t feel something is missing or too fast.
 In the first episode alone, I am amazed how the writer(s) manage to concisely and artistically tell the journey of Misaki from Tokyo to Shounan (sic), from her solo life to her life with her three sweethearts, from her bad encounter with Kanata to their blossoming rapport.
 Even I rewatched it one to two more times, the continuity is there and everything is clear.
 Perhaps, I should also thank the subtitler(s) hehehe.

 - Some settings.
 Most probably the Shibasaki residence was not exactly a whole house, same with Sea Sons Restaurant.
 At some points, I even wondered about the layouts of those places because of the exits and entry points.
 But never mind, because even they looked small spaces they’re cozy and complement the characters or the story.